Alek050/markerless_mocap_validation_for_team_sports/README.md

 --exercise all
 --preprocessing_file_loc preprocessing_df.csv
 ```
+This command will save the requested statistical results in an excel file in your current working directory.

 The `input_dir` refers to the directory with the preprocessed dataset.
 The `exercise` argument is used to select the exercise you want to generate the statistics for.
 The value can be "all", "double sidestep", "dribble simulation", "high five", "sidestep", "slow dribble", "pass", "shot", and "walk rotation", if any trials of that are found in the `input_dir` directory.
 The `preprocessing_file_loc` argument is used to load the preprocessing information, which is used to normalize the statistics for the special side of an exercise (e.g. the hand used for the high five (left or right) can be different for every couple).

+[!IMPORTANT]
+For creating the statistics, the `input_dir` should contain folders for every individual participant (`pp1`, `pp2`, ..., `pp24`).
+Every participant folder, should contain 6 parquet files per movement trial saved in the following format: (1) exercise name, (2) trial number, (3) data type, and (4) data provider.
+For instance, you could have `"pp1/double sidestep 001 angles theia.parquet"`, `"pp11/slow dribble 003 points vicon.parquet"`, etc.

 ### Visualize movement